Jimmy’s Girl Friend

 “Do you have any children?”

 “One stillborn.
-Otherwise, no, I have no children.
-I wish I had,” she said sounding of regret.
+Otherwise, no, I had no children.
+I wish she had survived,” she said, eyes lowered and sounding full of regret.

 “Had?
 You are still young enough to have children.
 You just have to meet…”